 Nothing inspires motivation like a little friendly competition, right?

 Whether your employees want to compete against themselves or each other, the GoSkills LMS incorporates gamification, which means users can unlock different badges when they reach certain milestones in your courses.

-This not only keeps your employees focused, but it also makes the entire process a little more fun.
+This not only keeps your employees focused, but also makes the entire process a little more fun.